spryker/spryker-docs/docs/scos/user/features/202108.0/product-labels-feature-overview.md

 The *Exclusive* product label is a product label that, when applied to a product, discards all the other product labels applied to it.
 The other product labels are still applied to the product, but only the exclusive one is displayed on the respective product card and product details page.
 This might be useful when running several discounts in a store at the same time.
 By assigning the labels with corresponding discount names to desired products, you can show the shop users to which products each discount is applied.

-See [Creating product labels](/docs/scos/user/back-office-user-guides/{{page.version}}/merchandising/product-labels/creating-product-labels.html) to learn how a Back Office user can create an exclusive product label.
+To learn how a Back Office user can create an exclusive product label, see [Creating product labels](/docs/scos/user/back-office-user-guides/{{page.version}}/merchandising/product-labels/creating-product-labels.html).

 ## Product label filtering on the Storefront